The new Occupational Health and Safety standard, ISO 45001 is replacing OHSAS 18001. Are you ready?

-A need to transfer to ISO 45001: If you have OHSAS 18001 you will need to transfer to ISO 45001 at some point.
+A need to transfer to the new standard: If you have OHSAS 18001 you will need to transfer at some point.
 Ocean can support you in doing this.
 First of all, why not attend our partners training courses which will provide you with all you need to know for a smooth transition.

 A more joined up approach to other management systems: Ability to join up your Occupational Health and Safety System with other management systems such as ISO 9001 and ISO 14001, meaning a more efficient way of managing your standards.

-An even safer place to work: ISO 45001 provides more detail around various aspects of occupational health and safety, with the main objectives to improve health and safety at work.
+An even safer place to work: The new standard provides more detail around various aspects of occupational health and safety, with the main objectives to improve health and safety at work.

 Becoming more competitive: PQQs and tender systems will quickly start to prefer a supplier that demonstrates that they have ISO 45001 due to its advancement and more up to date requirements from its predecessor.

-Our partners SEQM are running training courses to provide details about the standard, and the best way forward to start to make the transition from OHSAS 18001 to ISO 45001.
+Our partners SEQM are running training courses to provide details about the standard, and the best way forward to start to make the transition.

 Click here to find out more about the courses.